 - Waterproofing Showers, Part 3: Glass Mat Backer Board

 Before the backer board goes on, use 4-inch-wide butyl flashing tape (yes, window flashing tape) to flash the pan flange to the blocking between the studs (see illustration, below).
 Water will inevitably get behind the tile, but without flashing, it will find its way into the wall cavity.

-It’s easy to see whether the flange has been flashed; what’s not so easy is making sure it was correctly detailed.
+It’s easy to see whether the shower pan flange has been flashed; what’s not so easy is making sure it was correctly detailed.

 Seal the Backer Board

-Most contractors do a good job of sealing the backer board, but the best practices bear repeating.
+Most contractors do a good job of sealing the backer board in the shower, but the best practices bear repeating.
 Simply, the backer board needs a sealed surface to prevent it from absorbing water.
 Your choices are to:

 2. Use a gypsum-based product like DensShield tile backer from Georgia-Pacific that comes with a presealed surface that allows the face to drain.
 This option has the added advantage of being lighter and easier to install than cement board.

 Regardless of which option or product you select, the seams must be sealed.
 Use an ASTM C920 class 25 sealant prior to the liquid waterproofing for cement board and during the installation of face-draining gypsum board.

 Shower pan flanges are designed so there will be a small channel running horizontally behind the backer board at its base.
 The channel leads to weep holes at the pan’s front and/or back corners.
 Water that gets behind the tile will drain to the base of the wall, into the channel, and out of the weep holes into the pan and the drain.

 Some tile installers apparently don’t understand how weep holes work because we see them filled with caulk on the majority of jobs we inspect.
 Don’t allow this.
 If you seal the weeps, then water trapped behind the tile is likely to end up inside the wall cavity over time.